-Mint has been used for thousands of years as a culinary herb and for medicine.
+Mint has been used for thousands of years as a culinary herb and for medicinal purposes.

 One of Jesus’ most famous parables was about the mustard seed.
 This may be because mustard grew so abundantly in Palestine.

-In Biblical times, it was sold as a spice or an ingredient of the anointing oil used in the Tabernacle, or as a salve for the purification of the dead.
-In the Roman world, it was considered a natural remedy for almost every human affliction, from earaches to hemorrhoids.
+Myrrh is mentioned over and over in the Bible.
+(13) In Biblical times, it was sold as a spice and as an ingredient of the anointing oil used in the Tabernacle, or as a salve for the purification of the dead.
+In the Roman world, it was considered a natural remedy for almost every human affliction from earaches to hemorrhoids.

 14. Saffron — Nard and saffron, calamus and cinnamon, with all the trees of frankincense, myrrh and aloes, along with all the finest spices.
 (Song of Solomon 4:14)

 The most expensive spice in the world today was also very dear during ancient times.
 Because of its distinct yellow color, saffron was used not only for flavoring but to make ancient dyes as well.
 Ancient peoples used saffron to treat stomach upsets, bubonic plague and smallpox.